Fixing a Sinking Office Chair: Why Does My Chair Keep Going Down?

 Two men working in the office

-Taking proactive steps can help prevent your office chair from sinking and extend its lifespan.
+Taking proactive steps can help prevent your office chair from sinking, leaning back, and extend its lifespan.
 Here are some practical tips to keep your chair in top condition.

 • Every chair has a weight capacity.
 Always follow the weight limit specified by the chair’s manufacturer.
 Exceeding this limit can put excessive strain on the gas cylinder and other components, leading to premature wear and tear.